Hazards and danger in coal mines

-Mines have always been hazardous environments and the period while I was a Bevin Boy during and after the Second World War was no exception.
+Mines have always been hazardous environments and the period while I was a miner/Bevin Boy during and after the Second World War was no exception.
 Major hazards included fire, flood, noxious and inflammable gas, explosion and roof collapse.
 Also personal injury could take many forms and was particularly dangerous because the lengths of the tunnels and the depth underground meant that access to medical attention could take a considerable time.

-Ventilation was of prime importance to ensure good working conditions with no build-up of noxious or inflammable gases.
-Air circulation was achieved by use of fans from the downshaft through all main roads and workings and back up the upshaft.
+Ventilation was of prime importance to ensure good working conditions.
+Air circulation was achieved by use of fans from the downshaft and back up the upshaft going through all the main roads (tunnels) and workings.
 Normally all roads had two exits but where new headings (spurs) were being created, this was not the case.
-So there were limitations on the numbers of workers in headings.
+So there were limitations on the numbers of workers allowed in the headings.

 All miners were issued with a metal disk with an engraved number, known as the Lamp Number.
 Mine was 73.
 Every miner exchanged his numbered disk for a safety lamp at the start of his shift.
 The numbered disk remained on its hook until it was exchanged for the lamp at the end of the shift.
 The disks on the hooks thus represented all the workers who were still underground.